Gitjas/Ascalons_Breagar/ACBre/ACBre_Readme.German.txt

 12.0.0:	(2022-06-01) by jastey
-	-added Russian version by AlexKaran & Arcanecoast team -Worldmap entry for EE should be in correct format -improved script additions for SoD (all blocks added via EXTEND_BOTTOM should end with a Continue()) -fixed reference errors in scripts
+	-added Russian version by AlexKaran & Arcanecoast team -Worldmap entry for EE should be in correct format -improved script additions for SoD (all blocks added via EXTEND_TOP should end with a Continue()) -fixed reference errors in scripts
 	-typo correction